zhihaolaw/SC1015/README.md

 ## About
 This is the mini project for NTU-SC1015 (Introduction to Data Science and Artificial Intelligence).
-Singapore ranks as 6th blue zone having one of the highest longevigity age, hence it is crucial for us to explore into factor that affect the life expectancy in the world.
+Singapore ranks as 6th blue zone having one of the highest longevigity age, hence it is crucial for us to explore into factor that affect the life expectancy in the world.In this project, our group's main focus is to analyse the relationship between life expectancy and top 3 variables/factors.
+The approaches includes/involves both predictive modelling and clustering methods.
+Predictive modelling helps us predict life expectancy based on the top 3 variables we have chosen based on the correlation plot.
+In addition to that, clustering helps us identify groups within the expectancy data based on the various factors, helping us further understand about patterns regarding life expectancy.
+By combining these methods, we aim to get better understanding about the factors that affect life expectancy.

 ## Problem definition
+1. Which of the variables is the best in terms of predicting life expectancy?
+2. Which model would be the best in helping us to predict the life expectancy?

 ## Dataset used
 The dataset used for this project is retrieved from [here](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who/data)